Online Conference: 20 & 21 January 2021, 2:30pm to 6:00pm daily

 Schools across the country are redesigning their curriculum offer in light of significant changes to the Ofsted inspection framework, and a national rejection of narrow curricula and teaching to the test.

-This one-day conference, hosted by SecEd and Headteacher Update, takes place in Birmingham on 15th January 2021.
+This two-day online conference, hosted by SecEd and Headteacher Update, will be live streamed between 2:30pm to 6:00pm daily on 20th & 21st January 2021.
 It will bring together the latest research evidence, best practice and case studies of curriculum design, implementation and evaluation – from an Ofsted viewpoint, but more importantly with the aim of helping schools to develop and deliver a broad and balanced curriculum that helps every student to achieve and find their place in the world.

-There will be 11 school-led workshops showcasing the work of primary, all-through and secondary schools and MATs.
+Day 2 will feature 8 school-led workshops showcasing the work of primary, all-through and secondary schools and MATs.
 Workshop topics will include:

 - research-based curriculum design